South Carolina

 • Services provided by allied health professionals

-Despite the above exclusion, according to a recent Medicaid bulletin, telehealth services rendered through an FQHC or RHC for certain audio-only CPT codes will be reimbursed.
+Despite the above exclusion, according to recent Medicaid bulletins, telehealth services rendered through an FQHC or RHC for certain audio-only CPT codes will be reimbursed.
+See Medicaid Bulletin 24-070 for list of codes.

 Medicaid Targeted Case Management